fetchai/uAgents/docs/simple-interaction.md

     python simple-agents.py
     ```

-You should see the message printed out every 2 seconds.
-You might see a message indicating insufficient funds to register, check out [remote agents](remote-agents.md) for more information about agent registration.
+You will see the message printed out every 2 seconds.
+You might see a message indicating insufficient funds to register, check out [agent registration](almanac-registration.md) for more information.

 <div id="termynal1" data-termynal data-ty-typeDelay="100" data-ty-lineDelay="700">
 <span data-ty>Hello, my name is alice</span>